 Make sure to check Booking.com to confirm the latest rates.

-So, here’s my complete list of Mt.
-Fuji hotels with private onsen!
+So, here’s my complete list of hotels with Mt.
+Fuji views and private onsen!

 This remodeled Mt.
 Fuji accommodation with private onsen is an awesome all-rounder hotel for spending time at Mt.
 Fuji.
 It offers Western-style rooms with traditional Japanese touches like tatami spaces and kotatsu heated tables.
 Rooms overlook either Mt.
 Fuji or Lake Kawaguchi, and many have outdoor balcony spaces to fully take in and appreciate the breathtaking views.
 The private onsen options at the Fuji Lake Hotel are indoor or outdoor, take water from the Kawaguchiko Onsen hot springs.